 What payment methods may I use to purchase the paver?

 You can purchase a paver online (button at top of page) using your credit card.
 You can also print a hard copy of the form and pay by check.
 Make check payable to: Marley Park Community Association, Inc. In the note section on the check, please reference Veterans Commemorative Plaza – VCP Sponsorship.
-Mail the check along with a copy of the request form to: Marley Park Community Association 1,3286 N. Founders Park Blvd.
-Surprise, AZ 85379 Attention: Accounting Dept – VCP.
+Mail the check along with a copy of the request form to: Marley Park Community Association 4236 N. Verrado Way, Suite 201, Buckeye, AZ 85396, Attention: Accounting Dept. – VCP.

 Is my contribution tax deductible?